sage-code/eve/manual/overview.md

 ## Syntax Overview

-EVE is a free form language inspired from Java and Ruby.
+EVE is a free form language inspired from Ada, Java and Ruby.

 **bookmarks**